 step further up the ladder.
 Templates allow type names to be formalized,

-formal type name is indicated by the keyword typename
+formal type name is indicated by the keyword typename, prefixed to

-in the template parameter list.
-A formal type name like Type
+Type in the template parameter list.
+A formal type name like Type is

 also called a